MapColonies/storage-explorer-middleware/README.md

 ***Notes***

-Please make sure to add file explorer routes to your openapi.yaml file, or all middleware routes will be blocked.
+- Please make sure to add file explorer routes to your openapi.yaml file, or all middleware routes will be blocked.
 *(You can also add it to the ignore path regex to exclude explorer routes from the validations)* You can find an example for the openapi.yaml file [here](https://github.com/MapColonies/storage-explorer-middleware/blob/master/examples-files/openapi3.yaml).

+- For testing you can import "StorageExplorer.postman_collection.json" to Postman and see examples